artsy/express-reloadable/README.md

       '@artsy/artsy-xapp'
     ]

-    // Set this value to true in order to clear the cache for a module and along
+    // Defaults to `false`.
+If set to `true` not only the module itself but its tree of dependencies will be removed from the node require cache.
-    // with its tree of dependencies.
+    // When set to `false`, only the module itself would be removed from the cache.
     recursive: false
   }))